 About the study: The PwC study “Deutsche Unternehmen in China – Logistikprozesse im Wandel” (German companies in China – logistics processes in transformation) is based on a recent survey of 200 German companies operating in China, with the findings compared with data from 2011.

-Transport and Logistics Leader, PwC Germany
+Transport, Logistics and Tourism Industry Leader, PwC Germany

 Tel: +49 201 438-1107

 Member of the Management Board and Assurance Leader, PwC Germany